zaraquail/BUPA-Liver-Disorders-data-set/README.md

 Mean of seventh column is:  1.5797101449275361

-**Table of Mean Values for Columns in BUPA Liver Disorders Data set**
+**Table 1: Mean Values for Columns in BUPA Liver Disorders Data set**

 MCV | alkphos | sgpt | sgot | gammagt | drinks | train/test sets
 --- | ------- | ---- | ---- | ------- | ------ | ---------------
 90.15942028985508 | 69.8695652173913 | 30.405797101449274 | 24.643478260869564 | 38.28405797101449 | 3.455072463768116 | 1.5797101449275361

-{Note: I am not sure why my table is not displaying as a table on Github although I followed the instructions for Markdown}

 As an example for the first column the code was as shown below and for each subsequent column I increase the number after the , in the bracket [:,1][:,2] etc as shown in BUPAMean.py file.[6]